MENTAL HEALTH & HAPPINESS

 By psychotherapist Philippa Perry, this book offers a great insight into how early life shapes the way we think, feel and behave.
 It explores the varied emotional messages that may be conveyed by parents, and considers how best to raise emotionally-healthy children.

-6) Performance Psychology for Dancers
+6) Performance Psychology For Dancers

 This is a great book full of practical, psychological tools to help dancers navigate training, improve performance and overcome setbacks.